Ok, it wasn’t forever… we’ve been back twice to visit.

 I was 25 years old.
 Even though I had traveled around the world, I still felt like living long term in another country was scary… because, after all, wasn’t America the ‘best‘?
 I mean, that’s what we had always been taught at home and at school.
 Being born American was the greatest privilege… right??

 One big thing that threw me off was the Aussie accent and a million different words for everything.
 I assumed we would easily fit in because of the shared language, but in reality I often couldn’t understand what the Australians were saying, especially the professors!
+I remember a conversation we had with some of the first friends we made when we moved over here.
+We were talking about money, and they suggested playing ‘online pokies’.
+We were so confused.
+What the hell is a ‘pokie’?!
+Well, apparently a pokie is a slot machine, so they were telling us to try an online casino to make some money.
+This Aussie slang took a while to pick up!
 Also, ‘back then‘, internet here was like the worst in the world and a lot of other things were still developing.
 So, yeah, it felt really scary at first!

 And, we felt like we were missing the party.